21 “V” Standard Extension for Vector Operations, Version 0.2

 21.5 Rapid Configuration Instructions

-to a given configuration.
+vcnpred to a given configuration.
 To accelerate configuring the

-instructions are added that are
+vector unit, specialized vcfg instructions are added that are

 encoded as writes to CSRs with encoded immediate values that set

-multiple fields in the vcmaxw
+multiple fields in the vcmaxw, vctype, and vncpred

 configuration registers.

-instruction is encoded as a CSRRW that takes a
+The vcfgd instruction is encoded as a CSRRW that takes a

 register value encoded as shown in Figure 1.3, and which